Handling DMCA Notices of Copyright Infringement

 the owner if known.

-- CTS network staff will post the block notice to the sirt-contacts LISTSERV mailing list.
+- NTS network staff will post the block notice to the sirt-contacts LISTSERV mailing list.

 Notification of Infringing Party ("Subscriber" in DMCA terms)